Network analysis tools are critical to successful administration

 Because there are many available platforms on the market already.
 Let’s focus on the main features that every one of them should include.

-If provided network analytics platform comes with automated network discovery, it’s a good job done already.
+If the provided network analytics platform comes with automated network discovery, it’s a good job done already.
 The most important is always up to date information.
 If the discovery is completely automated, one can be sure they will never lose track of new devices.

 Each network vendor is more than happy to provide its users with their own management platform.
-That’s great, however, most of the time it only works for one specific vendor!
-There’s no best vendor for any all services.
+That’s great, however, most of the times it only works for one specific vendor!
+There’s no best vendor for all services.
 You can have datacenter firewalls from Juniper, web secured with F5, distribution network running on Arista and core on Extreme.
 The flexibility is the key here and to manage 5 separate systems for one complex network is not an option, it’s cumbersome.

 Network and Security analysis